webx-plus/WebX-Specification/docs/browsers/index.md

 nav_order: 4
 ---
 # Browsers

-All the browsers that work with webx.
+All browsers that work with WebX.

 - [Napture](napture.md)
 - [Bussinga](bussinga.md)